luyadev/luya/docs/guide/concept-depandsync.md

 ## Deployment

-The deployment (using [LUYA deployer](https://luya.io/packages/luyadev--luya-deployer)) will mainly published the git repository on the production server and runs certain LUYA related takes, like migration and import commands.
-It will also ensure the right `env.php` is created on the server.
+The deployment (using [LUYA deployer](https://luya.io/packages/luyadev--luya-deployer)) will mainly publish the git repository on the production server and runs certain LUYA related tasks, like migration and import commands.
+It will also ensure the right `env.php` is created on the server based on the deploy.php server name setting `server('prod', ...)`.

 1. Set up your production environment on the server (create the database, enable ssh, etc.)
 2. Ensure the config contains the right informations in {{luya\Config::ENV_PROD}} context.